dill/GAMsampling/README.md

 Note that there is a bug in `mgcv::gam.mh`, spotted by Len Thomas.
 A patched version is included here until a fix is in `mgcv`.

+I’ve added code for importance sampling here, using tools provided in `mcmc.r` in the `mgcv` source.

 Example
 -------

 This is based on `gam.mh` example with a [fix from Eric Pedersen](https://gist.github.com/eric-pedersen/69181a972de93db3657489c9d356f01f).

+The importance “sampling” here uses importance *weights* to calculate quantiles, one could also do a second sampling here (and potentially incur additional monte carlo error?).

     library(mgcv)
     library(Hmisc) # for weighted quantiles